CuckooEXE/MouseTrap/README.md

 > cin  7success
 ```

-Unfortunately, to date, I don't see how this can be bypassed.
+Unfortunately, to date, I don't see how the authentication/password check can be bypassed without first sniffing someone's password out from the air (either via the TCP handshake, or more importantly, via the UDP command packets).

 ## AutoUpdate